makeorbreak-io/rules/hackathon.md

 Make or Break is a free event and everyone can apply in a team of 2 to 4 elements.

-It’s expected that each team will be actively building a software project to show off at the fair.
+It’s expected that each team will be actively building a software, hardware, or hybrid project to show off at the fair.

 At the fair, all of the members of your team are expected to divide their time between showcasing their team’s work and voting for other projects.